rust-lang/rfcs/text/0000-sized-hierarchy.md

       [rfcs#1993][rfc_opaque_data_structs] except it is implemented for every type with a known size and alignment at runtime, rather than requiring an `Opaque` type.
-    - In addition to preventing `extern type`s being used in `size_of_val` and `align_of_val`, this PR is motivated by wanting to have a mechanism by which `!DynSized` types can be prevented from being valid in struct tails due to needing to know the alignment of the tail in order to calculate its offset, and this is
+    - In addition to preventing extern types being used in `size_of_val` and `align_of_val`, this PR is motivated by wanting to have a mechanism by which `!DynSized` types can be prevented from being valid in struct tails due to needing to know the alignment of the tail in order to calculate its field offset.
     - `DynSized` had to be made a implicit supertrait of all traits in this implementation - it is presumed this is necessary to avoid unsized types implementing traits.